Numeric data types

 Integer formats

-The integer examples so far have been coded using base 10, i.e. decimal format.
+The integer examples so far have been coded using base 10, also known as the decimal format.
 Python has provision for representing binary, octal and hexadecimal formats as well.
 To distinguish between these different formats, a prefix is used:

 • 0b or 0B for binary